User Guide

 - This command is still able to be executed on a task list without any expired tasks.

-In this case, success messageExpired tasks (if any) have been cleared!
+In this case, success messageExpired tasks (if any) have been cleared!will still be displayed.

 However, no tasks will be cleared since there are no expired tasks.